-Dating Expert, Relationship Strategist, Matchmaker, Author, Speaker, Single-Choice-Mama-To-Be, Sounding Board, Educator, Marriage & Family Therapist, Lover, Fighter, & Italian American Ride Or Die Chick.
+Dating Expert, Relationship Strategist, Matchmaker, Author, Speaker, Serafina's Solo Mom By Choice, Sounding Board, Educator, Marriage & Family Therapist, Female Empowerment & Fertility Advocate, Proud Italian American Jersey Girl

 No matter what their relationship status, it always seems like they’ve got something to complain about.

 When they are single, they talk about how few good dating prospects they have.
 How online dating is horrible.
 How they hate going out to bars.

 When they are dating, they wonder why it always seems like they don’t like the ones who like them, while the ones they like don’t like them.

 When they are in a relationship, they are anxious about getting to the next step.
 They stress about when it will be “Facebook Official”, when they’ll get engaged, when they’ll start baby-making.
 And when they are going through a breakup, well, they are just miserable.

 As a professional in the dating industry, I get paid to help people not hate their love lives.
 Based on nearly a decade of experience, I predict that most people would be a lot happier in dating and relationships if they could just follow a few simple rules.

 Without further delay, here are The Rules of Not Hating Your Love Life.
 You should probably consider them.
 Because, what do you have to lose?